lambdaclass/lambda_ethereum_consensus/spec/p2p-interface.md

 Aggregated attestations are sent to the `beacon_aggregate_and_proof` topic as `AggregateAndProof`s.

+##### Sync committee subnets

+Sync committee subnets are used to propagate unaggregated sync committee messages to subsections of the network.

+###### `sync_committee_{subnet_id}`

+The `sync_committee_{subnet_id}` topics are used to propagate unaggregated sync committee messages to the subnet `subnet_id` to be aggregated before being gossiped to the global `sync_committee_contribution_and_proof` topic.

+The following validations MUST pass before forwarding the `sync_committee_message` on the network:

+- _[IGNORE]_ The message's slot is for the current slot (with a `MAXIMUM_GOSSIP_CLOCK_DISPARITY` allowance), i.e. `sync_committee_message.slot == current_slot`.
+- _[REJECT]_ The `subnet_id` is valid for the given validator, i.e. `subnet_id in compute_subnets_for_sync_committee(state, sync_committee_message.validator_index)`.
+  Note this validation implies the validator is part of the broader current sync committee along with the correct subcommittee.
+- _[IGNORE]_ There has been no other valid sync committee message for the declared `slot` for the validator referenced by `sync_committee_message.validator_index`
+  (this requires maintaining a cache of size `SYNC_COMMITTEE_SIZE // SYNC_COMMITTEE_SUBNET_COUNT` for each subnet that can be flushed after each slot).
+  Note this validation is _per topic_ so that for a given `slot`, multiple messages could be forwarded with the same `validator_index` as long as the `subnet_id`s are distinct.
+- _[REJECT]_ The `signature` is valid for the message `beacon_block_root` for the validator referenced by `validator_index`.

+##### Sync committees and aggregation

+The aggregation scheme closely follows the design of the attestation aggregation scheme.
+Sync committee messages are broadcast into "subnets" defined by a topic.
+The number of subnets is defined by `SYNC_COMMITTEE_SUBNET_COUNT` in the [Altair validator guide](./validator.md#constants).
+Sync committee members are divided into "subcommittees" which are then assigned to a subnet for the duration of tenure in the sync committee.
+Individual validators can be duplicated in the broader sync committee such that they are included multiple times in a given subcommittee or across multiple subcommittees.

+Unaggregated messages (along with metadata) are sent as `SyncCommitteeMessage`s on the `sync_committee_{subnet_id}` topics.

+Aggregated sync committee messages are packaged into (signed) `SyncCommitteeContribution` along with proofs and gossiped to the `sync_committee_contribution_and_proof` topic.

+#### Transitioning the gossip

+With any fork, the fork version, and thus the `ForkDigestValue`, change.
+Message types are unique per topic, and so for a smooth transition a node must temporarily subscribe to both the old and new topics.

+The topics that are not removed in a fork are updated with a new `ForkDigestValue`.
+In advance of the fork, a node SHOULD subscribe to the post-fork variants of the topics.

+Subscriptions are expected to be well-received, all updated nodes should subscribe as well.
+Topic-meshes can be grafted quickly as the nodes are already connected and exchanging gossip control messages.

+Messages SHOULD NOT be re-broadcast from one fork to the other.
+A node's behavior before the fork and after the fork are as follows:
+Pre-fork:
+- Peers who propagate messages on the post-fork topics MAY be scored negatively proportionally to time till fork, to account for clock discrepancy.
+- Messages can be IGNORED on the post-fork topics, with a `MAXIMUM_GOSSIP_CLOCK_DISPARITY` margin.

+Post-fork:
+- Peers who propagate messages on the pre-fork topics MUST NOT be scored negatively.
+Lagging IWANT may force them to.
+- Messages on pre and post-fork variants of topics share application-level caches.
+  E.g. an attestation on the both the old and new topic is ignored like any duplicate.
+- Two epochs after the fork, pre-fork topics SHOULD be unsubscribed from.
+This is well after the configured `seen_ttl`.

 #### Encodings

 Topics are post-fixed with an encoding.
 Encodings define how the payload of a gossipsub message is encoded.